turkeryilmaz/openairinterface5g/doc/MAC/mac-usage.md

 * Both ULSCH/DLSCH `CCE fail`: lists the number of failed CCE attempts.
 If this number gets high, it signifies that the scheduler tried to scheduled this UE, but could not allocate the DCI.

+In the last line:

-* Both ULSCH/DLSCH `goodput`: smoothed (EWMA) goodput in Mbps, reflecting the actual MAC-layer throughput achieved by the UE.
+* `MAC goodput` for `DL` and `UL`: smoothed (EWMA) goodput in Mbps, reflecting the actual MAC-layer throughput achieved by the UE excluding retransmissions, i.e., only counting the amount of "new data".
+This might be much lower than the maximum throughput if there are many retransmissions.

-In the last lines:

-* `LCID X` shows the amount of MAC SDU/RLC PDU data for Logical Channel ID with ID `X` in transmit and receive directions.
-LCIDs 1 and 2 are mapped to SRBs 1 and 2.
-LCIDs 4 and onward are mapped to DRBs 1 onward.
-If you have an LCID 4, it means you have a PDU session.

 ## Configuration of the MAC